NatalieOB/portfolio/collections/_projects/project-5.md

 <strong>The Ask:</strong> Design a logo resembling graffiti art for an accent wall in the client's studio.
 My client requested a black font on a pink background and a rainbow of paint splatters, like the intentional flickering of a paintbrush.

-<strong>The Process:</strong> I researched the greater Boston area for inspiration in my first round of sketches.
+<strong>The Process:</strong> For inspiration, I researched the greater Boston area and delivered my first round of sketches.
 While sketching several concepts of the graffiti styles that inspired me, I considered my client's persona and the customers who visited her studio.
-Her logo must also be impactful, memorable, and not too distracting.
-I created several versions utilizing spraypainted techniques for the graffiti motif.
+It was also crucial for her logo to be impactful, memorable, and convey artistic expression.
+I created several versions utilizing spray paint techniques for the graffiti motif.

-<strong>The Solution:</strong> After several iterations, which included refining my sketches and communicating with my client, we ended up with an intentional and impactful design.
-Through close collaboration with my client, I developed a logo that was versatile and specific to her brand.
+<strong>The Solution:</strong> After several iterations, which included refining my sketches and communicating with the client, we ended up with an intentional and impactful design.
+Through close collaboration with my client, I developed a versatile logo that aligned with her brand identity.